 Table 20: Details of the CIRS FP3 observations used in this analysis.
 Local time is defined as the angular rotation of the body, in degrees, since local midnight.
 The names of the observations used are (corresponding from top to bottom in the table): CIRS_126MI_FP3DAYMAP001_PRIME, CIRS_139MI_MIMAS001_PRIME and CIRS_144MI_MIMAS001_PRIME.

-In data from three flybys of Mimas by Cassini are used, which occurred on 13 Feb 2010, 16 Oct 2010 and 31 Jan 2011 and are referred to as Rev. or orbits 126, 139 and 144 respectively.
-Details of the observations used, including their full names, are .
+In (Howett C. e., 2011) data from three flybys of Mimas by Cassini are used, which occurred on 13 Feb 2010, 16 Oct 2010 and 31 Jan 2011 and are referred to as Rev. or orbits 126, 139 and 144 respectively.
+Details of the observations used, including their full names, are given in the paper.
 However, here we will concentrate on the analysis on Rev 144, since the process was the same for all three data sets.
 The first step in analyzing any data is to download it; in this case the pointing, geometry and spectral files (the POI, GEO and ISPM files) were downloaded.

 The data was then subseted to include only observations of Mimas by selecting in the pointing information those data that had TARGET_BODY for NAIFID of 601 (Mimas), and with DET values between 1 and 20 (FP3).
 Within a single icy satellite encounter there are often many types of observations made by CIRS.
 Usually (where data volume and timing allow) an FP3/4 global map is made by slowly scanning across the target at 6 radian per second, and an FP1 raster scan is made at Nyquist sampling at 40 radian per second.
 When making a temperature map each of the observations are considered separately, since local time changes throughout an encounter smearing surface temperatures.